Solar Energy: Siting it Right in the Columbia Plateau

 In 2019 Audubon Washington helped pass the Clean Energy Transformation Act (CETA) and concluded our six-year songbird monitoring program in the Sagebrush Sea.
-Since then we’ve been looking to leverage our science to protect this important habitat as our state builds the solar energy needed to reach 100% clean electricity.
+Since then, we’ve been finding ways to leverage our science to protect this important habitat as our state builds the solar energy needed to reach 100% clean electricity.

 In the 2021 legislative session, we worked with a bipartisan group of stakeholders and legislators to revive $500,000 in state funding for a stakeholder-driven process to guide utility-scale solar photovoltaics (PV) development towards areas with the least conflicting values.
 This funding had been vetoed as a part of Governor Inslee’s pandemic-related budget cuts, but the diligence of advocates from across the state successfully demonstrated to legislators and the Governor how important this process promises to be.

-Washington State University’s Energy Program will be leading the least-conflict project and while the funding won’t be available until July 1, 2022, WSU’s team will begin preliminary outreach this year to ensure an inclusive process.
-Meanwhile Audubon Washington, our network of chapters, and our conservation partners will continue to monitor what has become a solar boom in the Columbia Plateau, encouraging well-sited renewables and strong mitigation measures.
+Washington State University’s Energy Program is leading the Least-Conflict project.
+Meanwhile, Audubon Washington, our network of chapters, and our conservation partners will continue to monitor what has become a solar boom in the Columbia Plateau, encouraging well-sited renewables and strong mitigation measures.